human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 **Genome In A Bottle & HG002**

-In this workshop we will be using data from HG002 which is a reference sample from the [Genome In A Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) consortium.
-If you aren't familiar, the GIAB project releases benchmark data for genomic characterization.
-You may have seen their benchmark variant calls and regions out in the wild.
-As part of their benchmarking material generation they release datasets for their reference samples.
+In this workshop we will be using data from HG002, which is a reference sample from the [Genome In A Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) consortium.
+The GIAB project releases benchmark data for genomic characterization, and you may have seen their benchmark variant calls and regions out in the wild.
+As part of their benchmarking material generation, they release datasets for their reference samples.
 We will be using those in this workshop.

 **Family Structure**

 HG002 is actually part of a trio of reference samples.
-Below is the family listing:
+Below is the family listing, also known as the Ashkenazim trio:
 * HG002: Son
 * HG003: Father
 * HG004: Mother